 The Role of Artificial Intelligence (AI) in Logistics

 As we move ahead with the time, the term ‘Artificial Intelligence (AI)’ is becoming a part of our daily conversations.
-We hear all sort of things about machine learning and robotics technology making a global impact by optimizing the process we perform to do a task more efficient and less time-consuming. eCommerce logistics or shipping is such industry where AI has started showing its influence by making supply chain management a more seamless process.
+We hear all sort of things about machine learning and robotics technology making a global impact by optimizing the process we perform to do a task more efficient and less time-consuming. eCommerce logistics or shipping is such an industry where AI has started showing its influence by making supply chain management a more seamless process.

 What is Artificial Intelligence